pypeit/PypeIt/doc/pypeit_par.rst

 ``slit_illum_finecorr``     bool               ..
 True         If True, a fine correction to the spatial illumination profile will be performed.
 The fine correction is a low order 2D polynomial fit to account for a gradual change to the spatial illumination profile as a function of wavelength.
 ``slit_illum_pad``          int, float         ..
 5.0          The number of pixels to pad the slit edges when constructing the slit-illumination profile.
 Single value applied to both edges.
 ``slit_illum_ref_idx``      int                ..
 0            The index of a reference slit (0-indexed) used for estimating the relative spectral sensitivity (or the relative blaze).
 This parameter is only used if ``slit_illum_relative = True``.
 ``slit_illum_relative``     bool               ..
 False        Generate an image of the relative spectral illumination for a multi-slit setup.
 If you set ``use_slitillum = True`` for any of the frames that use the flatfield model, this *must* be set to True.
-Currently, this is only used for IFU reductions.
+Currently, this is only used for SlicerIFU reductions.
 ``slit_illum_smooth_npix``  int                ..
 10           The number of pixels used to determine smoothly varying relative weights is given by ``nspec/slit_illum_smooth_npix``, where nspec is the number of spectral pixels.
 ``slit_trim``               int, float, tuple  ..
 3.0          The number of pixels to trim each side of the slit when selecting pixels to use for fitting the spectral response function.
 Single values are used for both slit edges; a two-tuple can be used to trim the left and right sides differently.
 ``spat_samp``               int, float         ..
 5.0          Spatial sampling for slit illumination function.
 This is the width of the median filter in pixels used to determine the slit illumination function, and thus sets the minimum scale on which the illumination function will have features.